 The Reconstitution of the South Holland Internal Drainage Board Order 1993 (Statutory Instrument 1993 No.453).
 This Order reconstituted South Holland IDB in 1993, which abolished Electoral Divisions and reduced the number of elected Board members to10.

 The National Rivers Authority (Alteration of Boundaries of the South Holland Internal Drainage District) Order 1993 (Statutory Instrument 1994 No.723).
-This Order extended the Board’s area to include Mossop’s enclosure and other new land.
+This Order extended the Board’s area to include Mossop’s enclosure and other reclaimed land.

 The North Level District Internal Drainage District and the South Holland Internal Drainage District (Alteration of Boundaries) Order 2009 (Statutory Instrument 2009 No.1170) (Map).
 This Order transferred the area containing the North Level Main Drain from South Holland IDB to North Level District IDB.